AiJared/DSA_in_python/README.md

 <b>Recursive Functions</b>

 Let's suppose we need to write a function that adds together all the numbers in an array.
-Normally, we'd probably use a loop for this sort of operation.
+Normally, we'd probably use a loop for this sought of operation.
+We can create a function that takes in numbers, inside the function declare a variable total assign zero to it.
+The loop over the numbers as we add them to total until we reach the end of the list then at the end return the total.
+It works perfectly.

 But we can do it using recursion as demonstrated in the file <b>recursion.py</b>.
+But note that recursion is not the most efficient way to add a list of numbers.
+But this is a good problem to use to demonstrate recursion because it is so simple.
+The example code that demonstrates recursion is going to make the use of Python <b>slicing</b>.
+Remember that a slice is a way to get a series of values from a list.